Web Scraping With jQuery: A Complete Tutorial

 ]

-At this point, you should save the scraped data to a database.
+At this point, you should save your scraped data to a database.
 Also, you can extend your crawling logic to go through all paginated pages, as shown in this web crawling tutorial in JavaScript.

-Get the HTML element content with the jQuery html()
+Get the HTML Element Content With the jQuery html()

 When scraping, consider storing the original HTML of each DOM element of interest.
-This makes running scraping processes on the same elements easier in the future.
-You can achieve this with the jQuery html()
+This makes running scraping processes on those easier in the future.
+Learn how to achieve this by replacing the product array in the previous code with the following Query html()

 const product = {